sofn-xyz/mailing/README.md

     └── MyFirstEmail.tsx
 ```

 4. Configure your email transport in `email/index.ts`.
 It defaults to nodemailer's SMTP transport, but you can read about others [here](https://nodemailer.com/transports/).
-[TODO]

 ```tsx
 import nodemailer from "nodemailer";